sanjana-mishra/crochet-companion/README.md

 # Crochet Companion
 Instance Segmentation for Precise Crochet Stitch Recognition

-This repository contains code and documentation for a project focused on automating the instance segmentation of crochet stitches using deep learning models.
-The goal is to develop robust ssolutions to accurately identify individual stitches within crochet patterns.
+This repository contains code and documentation for a project focused on the instance segmentation of crochet stitches using deep learning models.
+The goal is to develop robust solutions to accurately identify individual stitches within crochet patterns.
 ![Intro](/face.png)

 ## The stitches used in this project are: